Warriors withstand James' 51 points to win NBA Finals Game 1

 James shot 19 for 32 to go with eight assists and eight rebounds in the opener of his eighth straight NBA Finals and ninth overall, as well as Cavs-Warriors Take IV.
 James notched his eighth 40-point game during this playoff run to tie Hall of Famer Jerry West’s feat in 1965 for most in a single postseason.

-Lue was disgusted to lose this way, saying of the overturned call: “It’s never been done, ever in the history of the game.
-And then tonight in the finals on the biggest stage, when our team played well, played our (butt) off, man, it ain’t right.”

-Lue added that the way James played, “to come up robbed, it’s just not right.”

-Durant struggled to find his stroke but wound up with 26 points on 8-for-22 shooting and nine rebounds.
+Durant struggled with his shot but wound up with 26 points on 8-for-22 shooting and nine rebounds.

 Golden State got a serious scare when Thompson went down after Smith slid hard into the Splash Brother’s left leg at the 6:17 mark of the first quarter.
 Thompson lay grimacing in pain then went to the locker room with what was called a bruised left leg that needed re-taping.
 He returned for the start of the second quarter to huge roars from the yellow-clad sellout crowd and scored 24 points.
 He and Curry each connected on five 3s.